-Blount disease is progressive bowing of the legs that happens usually due to a sick growth area (growth plate) at the upper shin bone—the tibia.
-One side of the growth plate grows slower than the other side, resulting in progressive bowing of the legs.
-The disease is usually progressive with more bowing occurring as the child grows.
+Blount disease is a condition characterized by one side of the upper shin bone’s growth plate growing more slowly than the growth plate on the other side, resulting in a progressive bowing of the legs.
+The disease is usually due to a sick growth plate and is progressive, meaning that more bowing occurs as the child grows.

 Blount disease is more common in overweight children and early walkers.
 It is also more common in girls, African American children and Hispanic children.
 It might be related to overloading the inner side of the knee.
 It is commonly confused with “physiological bowing” that occurs at an earlier age with mild, symmetrical bowing that resolves on its own.
 Blount disease, on the other hand, is usually diagnosed around the age of 2 or 3 years with asymmetric, more severe bowing of the legs that gets worse, not better, over time.